Toshi's Table

 Why You'll Love This Recipe

-• It is easy to make and uses basic ingredients.
+• It is easy to make and uses basic ingredients with maximum flavor.

 • This vegan gravy is also gluten-free and nut-free!

 • No added salt!
-The miso acts as salt in this recipe.
+The white miso paste acts as salt in this recipe.

 • The umami from the mushrooms and miso creates a sophisticated savory flavor.